Why Is Anxiety Worse During Menopause?

 3 minute read

-While it’s normal to have some additional stress because of menopause, the anxiety that can come with the condition can suddenly make it feel like the whole world is crumbling around you.
+While it’s normal to have some additional stress or go through mood swings because of menopause, the anxiety that can come with the condition can suddenly make it feel like the whole world is crumbling around you.

 Occasional feelings of anxiety are normal for everyone, but women in menopause often find that their feelings of anxiety become much more severe as they transition through this phase of their lives.
 While it may seem like menopause is just making you overthink things and feel a little crazy, there is a reason behind this anxiety that’s tied to the effects of menopause itself.